Audio/MIDI multitrack recording software

 Audio Recording

-If you want to record using a microphone you should connect it to your sound device's Mic input.
-Keyboards, mic preamps or mixer outputs should be connected to the Line input.
+If you want to record using a microphone, you should connect it to your audio device's Mic input.
+Keyboards, mic preamps, or mixer outputs should be connected to the Line input.

 Input assignment